Parenting advice on how to raise strong, confident daughters from the inside out

 It is crucial that we catch a stereotype (i.e. “Women can’t be leaders…”) before it becomes an engrained belief, lock in doubts, and derail a girl’s confidence for a lifetime.

-One way to dispel a stereotype is by starting a family rule: “Anytime a family member says a sweeping generality such as ‘Girls can’t….’ or ‘No woman ever…’ say: “Check that!”
+Say CHECK THAT!
+One way to dispel a stereotype is by starting a family rule: “Anytime a family member says a sweeping generality such as ‘Girls can’t….’ or ‘No woman ever… you say “Check that!”
 The sayer must then give evidence to counter the view.

 For instance, your daughter says: “Women can’t be leaders.”